wp-plugins/the-casengo-chat-widget/readme.txt

 Casengo is free to trial for 30 days.
 Afterwards, **the first agent is always free (and will be so forever and ever)!**

-**It’s super simple.
+**It's really easy.
 Get started in 2 minutes tops, no training needed!**

 Step 1.
 Create a free Casengo account at <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\">get.casengo.com/signup</a><br>
 Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.<br>